luxi-liu97/astronauts_EDA/README.txt

-This folder contains two datasets: astronauts.csv contains data about astronauts and their missions missions.csv contains some further data about the missions and the rockets involved
+This folder contains an analysis Jupyter notebook and a report on findings (for a potential space agency) based on two datesets: astronauts.csv contains data about astronauts and their missions missions.csv contains some further data about the missions and the rockets involved